s-moffett/nutrition-facts-chatbot/README.md

 - Are there foods that are best for migraines?
 - What should I eat to lower my blood pressure?
 - Are there foods that are best for anxiety?

+## Example responses

+See the `example_responses` directory for several example responses.